Easy Sourdough Granola – Quick Or Long Fermented

 • Eat it plain.
 Snack on it by the handful.

-• Top your favorite ice cream with it.
+• Top your favorite ice cream with it like this blueberry cheesecake ice cream.

 • Sprinkle over fresh fruit.